hosseinoliabak/cisco/Security/01_core_concepts.md

 ### Key-based Asymmetric Encryption
 #### Rivest, Shamir, and Adleman (RSA):
-Published in 1977.
-Cornerstone is to take two large prime number and multiply them together to generate a big-semiprime number;
+* Published in 1977.
+Cornerstone is to take two large prime number and multiply them together to generate a big-semiprime number; with that we have generated key pairs.
-with that we have generated key pairs.
+* Of all the public-key algorithms that have been proposed over the years, RSA is by far the easiest to understand and implement.

 ##### How an RSA key exchange takes place:
 Alex and Bob want to communicate via RSA asymmetric encryption.
 First thing they’re going to generate each of their